rishisingh1110/rishisingh1110/README.md

 </div>
 Hi there 👋
 <br/><br/>
-Observant and innovative aspiring full stack developer.
-Specialized in MERN stack, love learning new things.
+Observant and innovative aspiring web developer.
+Specialized in JavaScript & React, loves learning new things.
 Collaborative, team player who is passionate about building user-centric products.
 Eager to be a part of a team.
 <br/><br/>
 <ul>
   <li>I'm Rishi.
-A budding Full Stack Developer.</li>
+A budding Web Developer.</li>
   <li>Currently a Senior Computer Science Undergrad.</li>
-  <li>Learning Full Stack Web Development at <a href="https://www.masaischool.com/">Masai School</a></li>
+  <li>Learning Web Development at <a href="https://www.masaischool.com/">Masai School</a></li>
 </ul>

 ## 🛠 Interests/Skills